Does California Lemon Law Apply to Private Sales?

 CHECK FOR A VALID MANUFACTURER’S WARRANTY

-Depending on the age and/or mileage of the car, there are likely still some manufacturer’s warranties that apply to the car.
+Depending on the age and/or mileage of the car, some manufacturer’s warranties may still apply.

 Check to see if there are any and make sure those warranties would transfer to you as the new owner.
 If so, this is great news, as you should still have protection!